 1. Meetings / Trusteeships

-They are ex officio members of the PCC (the trustees of the parish), and the PCC Standing Committee.
+They are ex officio members of the PCC (the trustees of the parish), and may be appointed to the PCC Standing Committee (see M31 of the PCC model rules).
 Churchwardens become members of the PCC from the moment they are elected, although they might not be admitted to office by the Archdeacon until several weeks later.

 They may also be ex officio trustees of parish ecclesiastical and parochial charities.
 They should meet regularly with the incumbent.